tomviner/failure-seeking-missiles-talk/reveal.js/hypothesis.md

     ========= 1 failed in 0.12 seconds ==========
 </iframe>

+Note: - Bro I heard you like integers
-Note: - big & small numbers
+- big & small numbers
 - slowly shrinking
 - overshoots: hits examples that actually pass
 - an example for the scrapbook: your usual testsuite